Executive Summary

 The Challenge

 Marine oil spills are a persistent and critical threat to marine ecosystems, human health, and regional economies, particularly in high-risk areas like the Philippines and Japan.
 These regions host vital shipping lanes where frequent oil spills cause devastating environmental and economic consequences.
 Despite technological advancements, current cleanup methods are largely inefficient, environmentally harmful, and labor-intensive.
-Mechanical recovery and chemical dispersants are constrained by their inability to handle large-scale spills, their reliance on human intervention in hazardous conditions, and their long-term environmental impact.
-Filtration techniques using conventional materials often absorb oil and water, reducing efficiency and secondary pollution.

 The Solution

 To address this gap, the Oil Recovery Clean-Up Automated System (ORCAS) has been conceptualized as a groundbreaking approach to marine oil spill cleanup.
 ORCAS integrates cutting-edge technologies, including AI-driven mapping, autonomous suction systems, and eco-friendly filtration materials, to deliver a scalable and sustainable response to oil spills.
-This project seeks to transform oil spill cleanup operations by minimizing ecological impact, enhancing recovery efficiency, and reducing risks to human health.

 Project Objectives